Human Resource Management Degree Specialization

 Virtually every industry employs human resource, training, and labor relations managers and consultants.
 A DeVry University business degree with a Human Resource Management degree specialization can allow you to take advantage of this demand.
 You'll develop the specific business and management skills needed to build a human resource management career in a number of dynamic roles.
 These include compensation manager, employee assistance or benefits manager, equal employment opportunity (EEO) or affirmative action coordinator, labor relations manager, recruiter, and human resources information systems specialist.

-Learn more about DeVry's Human Resource Management degree specialization online.
+Learn more about DeVry's online Human Resource Management degree specialization.

 Learn more about the advantages of studying Human Resource Management at DeVry University.
 Request more information.

 When you specialize your business degree in Human Resource Management, your coursework may include these career-enhancing courses: